Alberta now has 4 cases of COVID-19 | CBC News

 Hinshaw said health officials learned about the two new cases late Saturday.

-She said all infected individuals have been isolated and public health measures are in place to prevent the infection from spreading.
+All infected individuals have been isolated and public health measures are in place to prevent the infection from spreading, Hinshaw said.
 All four are at their respective homes and are expected to recover.
 Health officials have been reaching out to anyone who was in close contact with any of the patients.

 "Anyone in close contact is being advised to self-isolate for a period of 14 days.
-Any of these close contacts who have symptoms of fever or cough will be tested," she said.
+Any of these close contacts who have symptoms of fever or cough will be tested," Hinshaw said.

-Hinshaw said that while four cases in four days may seem alarming, she wanted to underline that three of the four cases were linked to the same cruise ship.
-She said on Saturday, the province ran 299 tests for COVID-19, and 297 were negative.
+While four cases in four days may seem alarming, Hinshaw said she wanted to underline that three of the four cases were linked to the same cruise ship.
+The province ran 299 tests for COVID-19, and 297 were negative, she said on Saturday.

 The first presumptive case announced last week, a Calgary woman in her 50s, was confirmed by the National Microbiology Laboratory in Winnipeg.